pluginsGLPI/doc/source/empty/index.rst

 The release process will achieve the following tasks for you:

 * check if the version constant is the same as the tag you've requested;
-* check if a release already exists, locally, and remotely (assuming your project is hosted in the *pluginsGLPI* oarganization and the release is public);
+* check if a release already exists, locally, and remotely (assuming your project is hosted in the *pluginsGLPI* organization and the release is public);
 * make a `git archive` of the paths that are not excluded (``.git``, ``tools``, ``tests``, ...);
 * if any, install composer dependencies;
 * if any, compile you ``MO`` files;